RocketPy-Team/RocketPy/docs/development/testing.rst

 This test is **sociable** because it relies on the actual Rocket instance and tests its real behavior without isolating the Rocket class from its potential interactions with other classes or methods within its implementation.
 It checks the real implementation of ``evaluate_total_mass`` rather than a mocked or stubbed version, ensuring that the functionality being tested is part of the integrated system.

-Please note that writing an unit test which is solitary is **allowed**.
+Please note that writing an unit test which is solitary is allowed, however: make sure to back it up with proper contract tests when applicable.

 The classification regarding solitary and sociable tests was clarified due to the specific needs developers naturally encountered within the software, while also hoping that since the developers had the need to further identify them, external contributors would probably fall into the same problem.

 Integration tests definition
 ----------------------------